Amazon Patent Expires: 1-Click Buying Goes Global

 Merchants: Prepare for Challenges

-Over the years, consumers have come to believe the advanced capabilities of Amazon to be the new norm.
+Over the years, consumers have come to believe that the advanced capabilities of Amazon are the new norm.
 They expect similar services to be provided by all eCommerce merchants.
 In many regards, smaller merchants have failed to live up to expectations, but the availability of 1-click buying changes all that.

 As merchants rush to fill their 20-year old void, the rapid and widespread adoption of one-click ordering will lead to a great deal of inconsistency and confusion in the industry.

 Based on what experts at Chargebacks911® have observed over the years, greater inconsistency inevitably leads to increased threats to profitability.
 The danger is compounded as merchants, enthusiastic to meet consumers’ demands, proceed without adequate risk mitigation strategies in place.
 This presents several very serious risk management issues:

 - Insufficient front-end authorization will lead to unauthorized transactions or overzealous fraud management will increase false positives.